alchemycodelab/javascript-career-track-prerequisites/constructor-functions.md

 were the way to define "classes" in JavaScript.
 (Classes and constructor functions work in mostly the same way at runtime).

+> NOTE: Constructor functions are not as important as they once were.
+You should be familiar with constructor functions, under the hood they are more-or-less the same as classes, but you do not need to be particularlly fluent in the syntax as you won't be writing this syntax very often, if at all.

 ## Defining the Constructor

 The initialization code for an object goes into the constructor function: